vvangelovski/django-audit-log/docs/change_tracking.rst

 the reference to the user that made the change will be stored in the user field and the session key will be stored in the session field.

-This can be useful for tracking owners of models for instance.

 Tracking full model history